EnderBaggins/Aperture_plotting/README.md

 - `made`: A boolean that is true if the plot has been made.
 This is set by the `make_plot` method.

-- `plot_type`: The type of plot (e.g. colorplot, lineplot).
-This is set by the plot constructor function.
-This is used to determine how to update the plot.
-2D colorgrids use set_array, lineplots use set_data, etc.

 ### `apt_plot` Methods